themamboman/blockone_example/README.md

 Then, point the browser to http://localhost:4200/ to start the page.
 Clicking the Load button will load only the latest 10 blocks on the eosio blockchain.

+Clicking any row will expand the row below to show the raw data for that block.

 # About: